cloudbees-days/sda-k8s-best-practices/labs/installing-core/installing-core.md

     - set-storageclass.yml
     - set-ingress-host.yml
     ```
-22. Use `kubectl` to apply everything ([as of version 1.14 Kustomize is integrated `kubectl`](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/)) - the `-k` flag allows specifying a Kustomize directory - and then check on the rollout status of the `cjoc` `StatefulSet`:
+22. Use `kubectl` to apply everything ([as of version 1.14 Kustomize is integrated with `kubectl`](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/)) - the `-k` flag allows specifying a Kustomize directory - and then check on the rollout status of the `cjoc` `StatefulSet`:
     ```yaml
     kubectl apply -k ./kustomize
     kubectl -n cb-core rollout status sts cjoc